-Several modifiable RFs which may increase the likelihood of post-TRUS biopsy rectal bleeding have been described.
+Several modifiable RFs that may increase the likelihood of post-TRUS biopsy rectal bleeding have been described.

-Anticoagulants/antiplatelets (see Table 2)
+Anticoagulants/antiplatelets (Table 2)

-Much attention has understandably focused on the widespread use of anticoagulant and antiplatelet agents, with Aspirin being the most ubiquitous of these and thus the most comprehensively studied.
+Much attention has understandably focused on the widespread use of anticoagulant and antiplatelet agents, with acetylsalicylic acid (ASA) being the most ubiquitous of these and thus the most comprehensively studied.
 Definitive guidelines regarding the management of these medications before a TRUS biopsy are yet to be established.
-One study reports that nearly 60% of consultant members of the British Association of Urological Surgeons will continue Aspirin prior to a TRUS-guided prostate biopsy while only 8% will continue Clopidogrel and 5% will continue Warfarin.21 Some studies suggest that patients taking Aspirin have a significantly higher cumulative incidence of rectal bleeding, though these are considered only minor bleeding complications.^{22,23} Conversely, others argue that Aspirin does not increase the incidence of rectal bleeding and that Aspirin does not need to be discontinued beforehand.24
+One study reports that nearly 60% of consultant members of the British Association of Urological Surgeons will continue ASA prior to a TRUS-guided prostate biopsy, while only 8% will continue clopidogrel and 5% will continue warfarin.
+Some studies suggest that patients taking ASA have a significantly higher cumulative incidence of rectal bleeding, although these are considered only minor bleeding complications.
+Conversely, others argue that ASA does not increase the incidence of rectal bleeding and that it does not need to be discontinued beforehand.24

-In Carmignani's meta-analysis, the occurrence of rectal bleeding was not statistically increased in patients taking Aspirin and so it was concluded that stopping Aspirin before TRUS biopsy is unnecessary.25 Another meta-analysis concluded that low-dose Aspirin neither increases the level of the severity of bleeding complications nor the perioperative mortality because of bleeding complications while discontinuing it increases perioperative cardiovascular risks with life threatening sequelae.26 In a review paper by the American Urological Association on anticoagulation and antiplatelet therapy in Urological practice, the authors conclude that uninterrupted use of Aspirin does not increase the risk of rectal bleeding after TRUS biopsy.27 Thus, they recommend continuing Aspirin for patients with moderate/high thromboembolic risks.
+In Carmignani's meta-analysis, the occurrence of rectal bleeding was not statistically increased in patients taking ASA and so it was concluded that stopping ASA before TRUS biopsy is unnecessary.
+Another meta-analysis concluded that low-dose ASA neither increases the level of the severity of bleeding complications nor the perioperative mortality because of bleeding complications, while discontinuing it increases perioperative cardiovascular risks with life-threatening sequelae.
+In a review paper by the American Urological Association on anticoagulation and antiplatelet therapy in urological practice, the authors conclude that uninterrupted use of ASA does not increase the risk of rectal bleeding after TRUS biopsy.
+Thus, they recommend continuing ASA for patients with moderate/high thromboembolic risks.

-Less information is available regarding those taking Clopidogrel or Warfarin.
-In one of the few studies published, the frequency and severity of bleeding complications were no worse in the Warfarin group than in the control group and the authors concluded that its discontinuation before prostate biopsy may again be unnecessary.28 Similarly, Halliwell et al. contend that the theoretical risk of a life-threatening bleeding complication in the patient group taking Warfarin is outweighed by the risk of cardio- and cerebro-vascular accidents (CVA) with the cessation of the medication.29 The risk of CVA with a subtherapeutic INR is estimated to be 0.003%-0.005% per day.30
+Less information is available regarding those taking clopidogrel or warfarin.
+In one of the few studies published, the frequency and severity of bleeding complications were no worse in the warfarin group than in the control group and the authors concluded that its discontinuation before prostate biopsy may again be unnecessary.
+Similarly, Halliwell et al contend that the theoretical risk of a life-threatening bleeding complication in the patient group taking warfarin is outweighed by the risk of cardio- and cerebrovascular accidents (CVA) with the cessation of the medication.
+The risk of CVA with a subtherapeutic international normalized ratio (INR) is estimated to be 0.003-0.005% per day.